 Christmas is by far one of the busiest and most celebrated holidays in the UK.
 It is the time when we eat the most food, spend the most money, and of course, enjoy ourselves in the company of family and friends.

-The impact of Christmas food
+What is the impact of Christmas food on the environment?

 Accumulated, this means that during the Christmas season, we eat as a nation, 80 per cent more food than during the rest of the year.

 The downside to this, however, is that we are producing excess waste and pollution to the point where we are binning 230,000 tonnes of food during the Christmas period.
-That’s the equivalent of:

 In fact, the University of Manchester recently calculated that our combined Christmas dinners produce the same carbon footprint as a single car travelling 6,000 times around the world.